Behaviors of Concern/Violent Behavior

 - GET OUT: If there is considerable distance between you and the gunfire, quickly move away from the sound of the gunfire and find a secure place to hide or at least a place that will provide protection from gunfire such as a brick wall, large trees, or buildings.

-- DIAL OUT for assistance: When you reach a safe location call the College Security/Police Services Emergency telephone number, 6911 from a campus telephone, or 704.330.6911 from a non-campus telephone.
+- DIAL OUT for assistance: When you reach a safe location call the College Safety and Security Services Emergency telephone number, 6911 from a campus telephone, or 704.330.6911 from a non-campus telephone.
 DO NOT assume that someone else has reported the emergency.
 The information that you are able to provide law enforcement officers may be critical, e.g. number of shooters, physical description and identification, number and type(s) of weapons, and location of the shooter.

 - HIDE OUT: If the shooter is in close proximity to your location, use the Shelter in Place procedures and hide within the room.